 Leather (belt) plating, decorations and clasps

-All other types of equipment and horse/ cattle outfits also consisted of combinations of leather (belts) and clasps.
+All other types of equipment and horse/ cattle gear also consisted of combinations of leather (belts) and clasps.
 Many types and models existed throughout the centuries, resulting in a large collection of items which are sometimes difficult to identify as being relating to such purposes.

 Rivets were used to hold pieces of leather together; this could be anything for many centuries, like clothing/ jackets, pouches, light and heavy (horse) straps, battle gear, aprons, etc.